bdaniel3/dev-love-sobie/README.md

 # dev-love-sobie

-This project is a redesigned and modernized “About” section for the <b>Society of Business</b>, <b>Industry</b>, and <b>Economics</b> (SOBIE) website.
+This project is a redesigned and modernized "About" section for the <b>Society of Business</b>, <b>Industry</b>, and <b>Economics</b> (SOBIE) website.
 The goal was to create a clean, informative layout that highlights SOBIE’s history, mission, and journal, JOBIE.

 The site features a card-based layout styled with custom CSS, incorporating SOBIE’s brand colors navy and gold for visual consistency.
 Section dividers, hover effects, and structured content help guide the user experience.